 John Squared went on to win an award when actor Jordan Rivers, who played the main protagonist, scooped Best Actor at the New Zealand Tropfest Film Festival in February.

 “Jordon wasn’t there so we all went up on stage and it was an incredibly humbling experience to be a finalist and winner, especially with this audience and up against so many professional people in the film industry,” says Emily.

 “The great thing about Creative Media Production is that they are really chill with the equipment so we have access to book out everything we needed to make a film in a professional way,” Emily adds.
 “In CMP classes we are provided with the opportunity to really push it.”

-The 21st century is all about cross-media and change.
-Games, apps, web, film, video, animation, VFX, audio - they are morphing rapidly.
-The Bachelor of Creative Media Production sets you up for the new world - with your industry experience, critical grounding and practical know-how, you’ll hit the ground running when you graduate and have the flexibility to push the boundaries, re-inventing your craft and your media many times over the course of your career.
+The twenty-first century is all about cross-media and change.
+Games, apps, web, film, video, animation, VFX, audio— they are morphing rapidly.
+The Bachelor of Creative Media Production sets you up for the new world: with your industry experience, critical grounding and practical know-how, you’ll hit the ground running when you graduate.
+You’ll have the flexibility to push the boundaries, re-inventing your craft and your media many times over the course of your career.